guillaumezin/DomoticzControl/README.md

 This is a [Squeezebox](http://www.mysqueezebox.com) (Logitech Media Server) plugin for controlling [Domoticz](https://domoticz.com) devices from your Jive based player screen (Squeezebox radio, Squeezebox Touch, UE Smart Radio with squeezebox firmware).

+The plugin can control ON/OFF, push, selector switches, dimmers, blinds and temperature setpoints.

 Installation
 ------------